Javastro/ivoa-schemata/README.md

 The importance of local schema access is show by https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet

-The schemata in the project should not be considered definitive if they differ from those at the official source http://www.ivoa.net/xml/
+*Warning* - The schemata in the project should not be considered definitive if they differ from those at the official source http://www.ivoa.net/xml/